 Intent behind Grooming

-- It helps achieve full fiber contact.
+- Because of Steam Carpet Cleaning Methods, it helps achieve full fiber contact.

 - Begins soil suspension